Base milestones on objective evaluation of working systems.

 MilestonesMilestones are used to track progress toward a specific goal or event.
 There are three types of SAFe milestones: Program Increment (PI), fixed-date, and learning milestones.

 Milestones mark specific progress points on the development timeline, and they can be invaluable in measuring and monitoring the product evolution and risk.
 In the past, many progress milestones were based on phase-gate activities.
 In SAFe, however, progress milestones are better indicated by the fixed cadence of Iterations and Program Increments (PIs).

 Planning in SAFe often takes into account three different types of milestones:

 PI milestones – These support the ability to objectively evaluate progress towards the technical or business hypothesis.
 These occur on the PI cadence.

 Fixed-date milestones – Not everything, however, occurs on cadence.
 System building also relies on external events, third-party deliverables, and external constraints.
 These are often fixed-date milestones that are distinct from the development cadence.

 Learning milestones – In addition, learning milestones help validate business opportunities and hypotheses.

 When applied properly, each type of milestone can bring focus to the work, help provide effective governance, and enable better business outcomes.

 The development of today’s large systems requires substantial investment—an investment that can reach millions or even billions of dollars.
-Together, customers, development teams, and other stakeholders have a fiduciary responsibility to ensure that the investment in new Solutions will deliver the necessary economic benefit.
+Together, customers, Agile teams, and other stakeholders have a fiduciary responsibility to ensure that the investment in new Solutions will deliver the necessary economic benefit.
 Otherwise, there is no reason to make the investment.
 Clearly, active engagement of stakeholders is needed throughout the development process to help ensure the realization of the proposed economic benefit and not just rely on wishful thinking that all will be well at the end.

 The Problem with Phase-Gate Milestones

 To address this challenge, the industry has historically followed phase-gated (waterfall) development processes, whereby progress is measured—and control is exercised—via a series of specific progress Milestones.
 These milestones are historically document-based and follow the traditional, sequential process of discovery, requirements, design, implementation, test, and delivery.